 We believe in ‘doing our bit’ and have actively supported a number of local and national charities and worthy causes over the years.
-We believe in ‘paying it forward’ too; providing encouragement to students and others in the business community through mentoring and public speaking.
+Beyond donating, we also believe in making time to ‘pay it forward’ too – providing encouragement to students and others in the business community through mentoring, coaching and public speaking.

 Contributing to Local and Higher Education

 Hydraulics Online has provided work experience placements to local school students and has donated resources to support specific projects from time-to-time.
-Since 2014, Hydraulics Online has also donated significant company time to enable Helen to fulfil her duties as a governor at a local primary school.
+For over 7 years, company time was also donated to enable Helen to fulfil her duties as a governor at a local primary school.

-Mark and Helen were also invited to be interviewed by pupils at Seabridge Primary School as part of their school radio project.
+Back in the classroom, Mark and Helen were interviewed by pupils at Seabridge Primary School as part of their school radio project.
 The pupils asked probing questions about setting up a business and showed a great deal of enthusiasm and potential as budding entrepreneurs of the future.

 Paying it Forward to the Next Generation of Business Leaders